 July 23, 2020: DC3 Disc Golf Course Nears Completion

 December 10, 2019: DC3 Inducts Three to Hall of Fame

 January, 9, 2019: JAG Construction Donor Spotlight; May 18, 2018: ITC Scholarship; May 1, 2018: Harshberger Family Donation; April 27, 2017: W.R.
 Robbins Scholarship; November 3, 2017: Rodeo Donation; November 9, 2017: Western State Bank Donation; February 1, 2018: Phillips Chiropractic P.A. donation

 This popular community track is a wonderful way to walk (or run) protected from the elements!
 We respectfully request no shoes with spikes.
-The track is closed during holidays and weekends.
+Hours are Monday – Thursday from 8:00 am to 8:00 pm and Fridays 8:00 am to 6:00 pm.
+The track is closed during games (after 4:00 pm), holidays, and weekends.
 Thank you!
 Enjoy your walk!

 A new 18-hole disc golf course is open to the public on the Dodge City Community College (DC3) campus.
 Located mainly around the residence halls and Lake Charles, the course is open to students, faculty, and staff—as well as members of the community.

 Like most disc golf courses, DC3’s new course is free to use and will be available on a first-come, first-served basis.
 As with any public park, it does not have staff on hand.

 To play the 4,417-foot course, disc golfers begin with hole No. 1 on the west side of campus near the Lewis Technology Center building, where there is ample public parking.
 They then head south, eventually skirting around Lake Charles, and then back to the area where they started for hole No. 18.